Prerequisite course for this course is: IV602G Globalisation, Sport and Health

 Upon completion of the course the student should be able to:

-- account for theories relating to migration and urban processes related to sport,
+- account for theories relating to migration, integration and urban processes related to sport,

 - analyse and evaluate, based on relevant issues, diversified urban sporting environments and sport initiatives to identify mechanisms of both inclusion and exclusion,